satansdeer/satansdeer.github.com/content/legacy-posts/getting-schwifty-with-pull-requests/index.md

 It started as a long running feature PR approach.
 But then I kinda slacked off with the housekeeping and started to commit everything in one of the child PRs.

-Eventually I ended up with a huge PR with 100+ commits and 1.5k lines of code.
+Eventually I ended up with a PR with 100+ commits and 1.5k lines of code.

-This is a very bad situation.
+This is a bad situation.
 Even if someone would dare to review it, he'll be more likely to overlook something.

 So if you found yourself in similar situation – you need to do something to this PR to make it reviewable.
 For example you can…